JurgenR/aioslsk/docs/source/USAGE.rst

     client.shares.remove_shared_directory(shared_dir)

-When rescanning an individual or all directories newly found items will be added and items that are no longer found will be removed.
+When rescanning an individual or all directories newly found items will be added and items that are no longer present will be removed.
 Attributes will be scanned for the newly found files and files that have been modified.

+If there is an unfinished upload for a file that is no longer shared it will be aborted.

 Defining a custom executor for scanning